NeCTAR-RC/nectar-training/package09/sections/cleanup.markdown

 The process may take quite a while.
 It is finished when dd **reports the error** *"No space left on device"* (this is technically an error because **dd** tries to write beyond the end of the disk, which it cannot.
-{% BgBox terminalPreformat %}
+{% BgBox terminal %}
-$ sudo dd if=/dev/urandom of=/dev/vdd bs=4K iflag=nocache oflag=direct
+$ sudo dd if=/dev/urandom of=/dev/vdc bs=4K iflag=nocache oflag=direct
-dd: error writing ‘/dev/vdd’: No space left on device 262145+0 records in
+dd: error writing ‘/dev/vdc’: No space left on device 262145+0 records in
 262144+0 records out
 1073741824 bytes (1.1 GB) copied, 293.366 s, 3.7 MB/s